PratimaGurav/vegans-journal/README.md

 The site is targetted to people who wants to know about Vegan and / or trying to be vegan.

 ### User stories
+I have used GitHub’s Kanban feature to handle the user stories.

   #### Site User
    1. I want to view a list of posts so that I can select one to read.
-   2. I want to click on a post so that I can read the full article / text.
+   2. I want to search a blog post(using relevant word) and ability to click on a post to read the full article / text.
    3. I want to view the number of likes on each post so that I can see which is the most popular or viral.
    4. I want to view comments on an individual post so that I can read the conversation.
    5. I want to register an account so that I can comment and like.